aaomidi/Yubikey-Guide/README.md

 This guide will be split of into different sections based on which operating system you use.
 Please visit contributing.md to add support for other operating systems.

-If this guide was useful for you, please make sure to start it.
+If this guide was useful for you, please make sure to star it.
 It helps with the visibility of it on search engines.

 ## Windows <a name="windows">